marci-pires/WikiHadatac/HADatAc-User-Guide.md

 [Section 3](https://github.com/paulopinheiro1234/hadatac/wiki/HADatAc-User-Guide#3-using-hadatac) provides a set instruction on how to use HADatAc once HADatAc is ready to be use.
 This set of instructions progress from understanding its initial page to uploading data and metadata to searching the data to eventually selecting and downloading the data.
 But before one can actually use the app, one needs to install HADatAc, according to [Section 1](https://github.com/paulopinheiro1234/hadatac/wiki/HADatAc-User-Guide#1-installing-hadatac), and set it up, according to [Section 2](https://github.com/paulopinheiro1234/hadatac/wiki/HADatAc-User-Guide#2-setting-up-hadatac).

-We strongly recommend starting with a development version of HADatAc that can run on either [Linux](https://github.com/paulopinheiro1234/hadatac/wiki/HADatAc-User-Guide#12-on-linux-development) or [MacOS](https://github.com/paulopinheiro1234/hadatac/wiki/HADatAc-User-Guide#13-on-macos-development).
+We strongly recommend starting with a development version of HADatAc that can run on either Linux (as described in [Section 1.2](https://github.com/paulopinheiro1234/hadatac/wiki/HADatAc-User-Guide#12-on-linux-development)) or MacOS (as described in [Section 1.3.](https://github.com/paulopinheiro1234/hadatac/wiki/HADatAc-User-Guide#13-on-macos-development)).

 # Installing HADatAc